-- 1. Describe policies, regulations and industry standards that Fortune considered in the development of its Conceptual Closure and Reclamation Plan; - 2.
-Provide a preliminary Conceptual Closure and Reclamation Plan, which will include: - a.
-Identification of the overall reclamation objectives, standards and criteria the Closure and Reclamation Plan is designed to achieve and over what time period; - b.
-A list of closure and reclamation components and activities including alternatives considered, a rationale for why Fortune chose a particular alternative and how it best meets the developer's reclamation objectives; - c.
-An outline for the methods and locations for disposal of materials during reclamation; - d.
-A conceptual program and schedule for any progressive reclamation envisioned; and - e.
-A conceptual post-closure monitoring plan that includes a reporting strategy and a rationale for an "end-date" for monitoring; - 3.
+- 1. Describe policies, regulations and industry standards that Fortune considered in the development of its Conceptual Closure and Reclamation Plan. - 2.
+Provide a preliminary Conceptual Closure and Reclamation Plan, which will include: - a. identification of the overall reclamation objectives, standards and criteria the Closure and Reclamation Plan is designed to achieve and over what time period; - b. a list of closure and reclamation components and activities including alternatives considered, a rationale for why Fortune chose a particular alternative and how it best meets the developer's reclamation objectives; - c. a description of how climatic change was considered in the development of the Closure and Reclamation Plan in order to ensure long-term physical integrity of permanent structures; - d. an outline for the methods and locations for re-use or disposal of materials during reclamation; - e. a conceptual program and schedule for any progressive reclamation envisioned; and - f. a conceptual post-closure monitoring plan that includes a reporting strategy and a rationale for an "end-date" for monitoring. - 3.
 In the Conceptual Closure and Reclamation Plan, discuss management and monitoring programs for any materials/locations (including the underground works) that may cause acid rock drainage or metals leaching.
-Include: - a.
-Creating a sufficient barrier for the prevention of tailings and waste rock oxidation; - b.
-The likely rate of movement of water (including groundwater) through the tailings, mine rock management area and underground working, associated uptake of acids, metals or any other contaminants into groundwater or surface waters, and monitoring location requirements and contingency plans for greater than expected rates of contaminant release; - c.
-The long-term physical integrity of permanent features; and - d.
-Monitoring coverage required to track any other reasonably foreseeable post-closure contamination pathways; - 4.
+Include: - a. creating a sufficient barrier for the prevention of tailings and waste rock oxidation at closure; - b. the likely rate of movement of water (including groundwater) through the tailings, mine rock management area and underground workings, associated uptake of acids, metals or any other contaminants into groundwater or surface waters, and monitoring location requirements and contingency plans for greater than expected rates of contaminant release; - c. the long-term physical integrity of permanent features including dams and open pit; and - d. monitoring coverage required to track any other reasonably foreseeable post-closure contamination pathways. - 4.
 Visually show how the mine site is expected to look at one, ten and 25 years after closure and reclamation of the mine compared to its present and operating conditions.
 Include a plan view of the site and an illustration of visual impacts on the viewshed as seen from Marian River, Hislop Lake and other points along the Idaa Trail. - 5.
-Describe Fortune's plans for establishing a self-sustaining vegetation community at the mine site after closure, including: - a. re-vegetation techniques, with a discussion on what species the developer will consider for this activity; and - b. an outline for how soon the area will return to a natural state of vegetation, if ever; - 6.
-Describe how closure and reclamation activities will ensure long-term suitability of Peanut and Burke lakes for fish and fish habitat (using pre-fire background conditions for reference); - 7.
-Describe closure and reclamation plans associated with decommissioning of the NICO access road, including stabilization and re-vegetation of banks near water crossings; and - 8.
-Describe how reclamation will manage ongoing hazards to wildlife on the mine site, and how reclamation will affect wildlife movements. - 9.
-Within the record of consultations that Fortune has had with potentially-affected communities, Aboriginal groups and responsible government agencies (see section 3.2.6), identify where there arose any concerns related to closure, reclamation, and long-term monitoring issues, and how the developer has adapted its plans to address the parties' concerns.
+Describe Fortune's plans for establishing the viability of a self-sustaining vegetation community at the mine site after closure, including: - a. re-vegetation techniques, with a discussion on what species the developer will consider for this activity; - b. an outline for how soon the area will return to a natural state of vegetation, if ever; and - c. discussion of how revegetation objectives will ensure wildlife is not attracted to the site where they may be exposed to risks. - 6.
+Describe how closure and reclamation activities and monitoring will ensure long-term suitability of all fish-bearing waters potentially affected by the project for fish and fish habitat (using pre-fire background conditions and a lake that has been impacted by the forest fire for reference). - 7.
+Describe closure and reclamation plans associated with decommissioning of the NICO access road, including stabilization and re-vegetation of banks near water crossings. - 8.
+Describe closure and reclamation plans associated with the airstrip.

+- 9. Describe how reclamation will manage ongoing hazards to wildlife on the mine site, and how reclamation will affect wildlife movements. - 10.
+Within the record of consultation that Fortune has had with potentially-affected communities, Aboriginal groups and responsible government agencies (see section 3.2.6), identify where there arose any concerns related to closure, reclamation, and long-term monitoring issues, and how the developer has adapted its plans to address the parties' concerns.

-Appendix E: Fish and Aquatic Habitat
+Appendix E: Fish and aquatic habitat